 With over 2,000 developers from over 300 different organizations worldwide, OpenStack is one of the largest collaborative software-development projects.

-Keeping that in mind, the OpenStack Foundation has designed a training program to share knowledge about the different ways of contributing to OpenStack like providing new features, writing documentation, participating in working groups.
+With that in mind, the OpenStack Foundation offers a training program to share knowledge about the different ways of contributing to OpenStack like providing new features, writing documentation, participating in working groups.
 Aimed at beginners, trainers are all-star volunteers from the community.
 It’s broken down into modules– so if you’re a developer, project manager or interested in Working Groups, you can follow what most interests you.

-The next one-and-a-half day training of the Upstream Institute will take place Saturday, November 4 and Sunday, November 5 before the Sydney Summit.
+The next one-and-a-half day training of the Upstream Institute will take place Saturday, May 19 and Sunday, May 20 2018 at the Vancouver Summit.
 The class is offered gratis, but you must RSVP here.
+Daylong versions will also be offered at upcoming OpenStack Days in June and July, more on those here.

 The educational program is built on the principle of open collaboration and will teach the students how to find information and navigate the intricacies of the project’s technical tools and social interactions in order to get the contributions accepted.
 The live one and a half day class is focusing on hands-on practice like the students can use a development environment to work on real-life bug fixes or new features and learn how to test, prepare and upload them for review.